What is a Factoring Company?: Small Business Options

 Applying to RTS Financial:

 Like most factoring companies, the process starts with completing an online application and speaking to a representative.
-After providing basic information about your business and needs, you will speak with someone at the company again to finalize your application.
+After providing basic information about your business and needs, you will talk with someone at the company again to finalize your application.

 There are no minimum requirements for credit score, time in business, or revenue.